GSA/idmanagement.gov/_pages/localdev.md

 sticky_sidenav: true
 ---

-IDManagement.gov is open-source, the development of this site exists in an open and transparent format where the Federal Identity, Credential, and Access Management (FICAM) community is incouraged to contribute their thoughts and ideas.
+IDManagement.gov is open-source, the development of this site exists in an open and transparent format where the Federal Identity, Credential, and Access Management (FICAM) community is encouraged to contribute their thoughts and ideas.
 To do so, the IDManagement.gov repo can be downloaded to your machine and ran locally to development new content or submit changes to existing content.
 Once your new content or change is complete, a Pull Request (PR) can be submitted through GitHub for review, and if approved, inclusion on the IDManagement.gov website.

 Contributors are first encourages to establish communication with someone a department or agency that governs or manages IDManagement.gov website before you starting the process of contributing new content or changes, see the contact list below.